Skip to main content

 The relationship is removed from both elements.

-To change a relationship:
+To change a relationship's type or target:

 1. Delete the existing relationship